Why Should Play Warrior in TBC Classic Anniversary

 4. Should I level blacksmithing on my fury warrior?

-Absolutely—custom sockets and weapons like the Lionheart boost early gearing, smoothing that level 70 slump into raid readiness.
+Absolutely—custom sockets and weapons like the Lionheart series boost early gearing, smoothing that level 70 slump into raid readiness.

 5. How gear-dependent is warrior performance overall?